Dragon boat: Racing

 Modern dragon boat racing is organized at the international level by the International Dragon Boat Federation (IDBF), the world governing body for the sport.
 The IDBF is a member of the Global Association of International Sports Federations and is a founding federation of the AIMS Group (Alliance of Independent Recognized Members of Sport) within GAISF.
 AIMS is an IOC-Recognized Multi Sports Organization.
 The International Canoe Federation (ICF) also has a dragon boat program for those of its Member Canoe Federations with an interest in dragon boat.
 Both Sport and Festival racing are very competitive and many paddlers train year round, using paddling machines or pools in addition to on-water sessions.

 A festival race is typically a sprint event of several hundred meters, with 500 meters being the most common.
 Races measuring 200, 1000, and 2000 meters are also standard distances in international competition.
 Races measuring 2000 meters are normally held on a 500-meter course, requiring teams to do two loops.
 Teams start and end at the same end of the course, and complete three 180-degree turns.
 Other distances may also be used in local festivals, such as 100 or 250 meters, or another distance, depending on the size of the body of water.

 Organizations, recognition and popular culture

 The established International Federation for dragon boat sport is the International Dragon Boat Federation (IDBF).
 In 2007, the IDBF was recognized as a member of SportAccord (the former General Association of International Sports Federations, GAISF) which is part of the Olympic Movement, after SportAccord considered the historical and cultural backgrounds and identities of dragon boat sports.

 IDBF member associations or federations have been established in 89 countries or territories since 1991.
 The IDBF is not presently an Olympic International Federation of the International Olympic Committee (IOC), but the IOC is currently considering the IDBF application for Olympic Federation status.

 The International Canoe Federation, an IOC-recognized entity that governs many canoeing disciplines has also started to sanction Dragon Boat events.
 The ICF Dragon Boat World Championships have been held since 2006.
+The Canadian Dragonboat Championships is an annual event held in Ontario, Canada.